lawremi/Sprocket/Sprocket Advanced Options.md

 ### Vein Segment Angle (Statistical Variation)

-The side angle from which a segment diverges from the branch.
+The horizontal angle from which a segment diverges from the branch.

      Default: _default_, _default_, normal, base

 ### Vein Segment Pitch (Statistical Variation)

-The front angle from which a segment diverges from the branch.
+The vertical angle from which a segment diverges from the branch.

      Default: _default_, _default_, normal, base